t2ym/i18n-behavior/README.md

     }
 ```

+While default text strings are extracted from the hard-coded strings in HTML template,
+localized test strings are asynchronously fetched from JSON files under `locales` directory at the server.

 #### Build-time Automatic I18N (for production)

 `gulp-externalize` task performs build-time automatic I18N and embeds UI texts as JSON.